-We apply Theorem \ref{every_pol_has_a_compl_root} to obtain a weak disjunction on the possible decompositions of a polynomial in irreducible real factors according to the number of real and complex roots (Theorem \ref{thLaplace}).
-Finally we obtain a weak disjunction on the possible decompositions of a polynomial in irreducible real factors taking into account multiplicities (Theorem \ref{thLaplacewithmult}).
+We then apply Theorem \ref{every_pol_has_a_compl_root} to obtain a weak disjunction of the possible decompositions of a polynomial into irreducible real factors according to the number of real and complex roots (Theorem \ref{thLaplace}).
+Finally we obtain a weak disjunction of the possible decompositions of a polynomial into irreducible real factors taking into account multiplicities (Theorem \ref{thLaplacewithmult}).

+Apart from many results from Section \ref{Weak.inferences}, the only result from Section \ref{section_ivt} used in this section is Theorem \ref{odd_degree_real_root_existence} (Real Root of an Odd Degree Polynomial as a weak existence), and it is used once in the base case of the induction in the proof of Theorem \ref{every_pol_has_a_compl_root} (Fundamental Theorem of Algebra as a weak existence), once in the proof of Lemma \ref{lem:factors_lin_or_quad} and once in the proof of Theorem \ref{thLaplace} (Real Irreducible Factors as a weak existence).

-The only result extracted from Section \ref{section_fta} used in the rest of the paper is Theorem \ref{thLaplacewithmult} (Real Irreducible Factors with Multiplicities as a weak existence), which is used only in Section \ref{sect_elim_of_one_var}.
+On the other hand, the only result extracted from Section \ref{section_fta} used in the rest of the paper is Theorem \ref{thLaplacewithmult} (Real Irreducible Factors with Multiplicities as a weak existence), which is used only once in Section \ref{sect_elim_of_one_var}.